e-zk/cpass/README.md

 joe.blogs@substring.com (32)
 ```

+## dependencies
+cpass depends on the following Go modules:

+* crypto/pbkdf2: golang.org/x/crypto/pbkdf2
+* crypto/ssh/terminal: golang.org/x/crypto/ssh/terminal

+Additionally, on Linux and \*BSD `xsel` is required.
+You can probably install it using your package manager.

 ## status

 Currently there is only support forLinux and *BSD (X11), Windows and WSL2, because these are the operating systems I use daily.